Jay-study-nildana/PhoBlober/docs/readme.md

 1. Azure Computer Vision
    1. Analyse Images
    1. Optical Character Recognition
+1. Azure Translator
+   1. Translate from English to Kannada, Hindi and French

 NOTE: Don't forget to delete your Azure Resources after you are done running the project.